Steve Kelley & Katie Davies

 Global compliance: 6 questions to ask as you prepare for the new year

-For example, if such structures were set up to accommodate one or two heads but the employee population has increased such arrangements may no longer be compliant or cost-effective.
+For example, structures designed to accommodate one or two heads but are now dealing with larger employee populations may no longer be compliant or cost-effective.
 Ensuring an annual review of your international hiring structure is always recommended.

 2. Have your customers or supply chains changed?